 If you would a complete sowing plan, see my week-by-week vegetable seed sowing plan here.

-If you want to add in some fast-growing flowering annuals, there are plenty of options.
+If you want to add in some fast-growing flowering annuals, there are plenty of options as well.

 20 Quick-Growing Vegetables